 Researchers analyzed data from more than 8,300 American adults aged 65 and older who were assessed every two years between 1998 and 2010.
 Seventeen percent reported loneliness at the beginning of the study, and half of those who were lonely had depression.

-Over the course of the study, the mental decline was 20 percent faster among the loneliest people than among those who weren't lonely.
+Throughout the study, the mental decline was 20 percent faster among the loneliest people than those who weren't lonely.
 People who were depressed at the start of the study also had a faster mental decline.